Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-## 4. Design＆Refinement
+## 4. Design ＆ Refinement

 Based on detailed literature and online research, we began designing our project.
 In the initial phase, MINERAL consisted of three functional modules: the Nix ABCDE membrane protein module, which facilitates the absorption of nickel ions into the cytoplasm; the MntS protein module, which prevents the efflux of metal ions; and the MTA protein module, which binds metal ions intracellularly.

 <br>

-At the beginning of the project, we had a full discussion with PI Professor Lu Daru and Instructor Professor Cai Liang to consider the direction of our project.
-Under the advice of our teachers, we contacted Professor Zhong Jiang and Professor Lu Boxun to further discuss our project.
+Under the advice of our PI and instructor, we contacted Professor Zhong Jiang and Professor Lu Boxun to discuss our project.

 ### 4.1 Discuss with Professor Jiang Zhong and Professor Boxun Lu